-Our archive of publications, and information on our strategic working groups, provide useful links to our latest work in various areas.
+Our archive of publications provides useful links to our latest work in various areas.

 "Future proofing housing supply" - February 2017

-A report from The Housing Forum Working Gourp on New Solutions to Boost Housing Supply.
-Click here to read the full report
+A report from The Housing Forum Working Group on New Solutions to Boost Housing Supply.

 Working Group Chair and Author: Stephen Teagle